New York-area radio hosts apologize for fake note chastising gay couple

 The fake note was posted to the station's Facebook page, according to The Advocate, a gay-themed magazine.

-In the note, a fictitious mother wrote two gay parents on a seventh birthday invite for a girl named "Sophia" that her son "Tommy" would not attend their daughter's party, according to the magazine.
+In the note, a fictitious mother wrote on a seventh birthday invite for a girl named "Sophia" that her son "Tommy" would not attend the birthday party, according to the magazine.
 "I do not believe in what you do and will not subject my innocent son to your 'lifestyle,'" the note said.

 Harper and Karlson wrote in their apology that they made the note with the goal of spurring a "healthy discourse on a highly passionate topic."